Shaunak-Mukherjee/ECE595-Project--Active-Object-Localization-framework-with-RL/README.md

 ## How to Run

 1. Open the provided Jupyter notebooks in Google Colab and simply 'Run all cells'
+2. Respective notebooks corresponding to particular dataset are clearly marked with filenames
-2. Mount the CUB dataset and run setup cells
+3. Mount the CUB dataset and run setup cells
-3. Train the DQN agent
+4. Train the DQN agent
-4. Evaluate using built-in visualization and metric functions
+5. Evaluate using built-in visualization and metric functions